Motorsport Arena Oschersleben - first class racing venue for major national events

 However, Oschersleben also had a hard time.
 In the early 2000s, the debts were growing and three years later Motopark was declared insolvent after applying for bankruptcy.
 The new owners were found in the summer of 2005 and they renamed the venue to Motorsport Arena Oschersleben and also done some reconstruction to the track and the facilities.

 DTM weekend is the main event

 Although Oschersleben lacks world’s top racing series, all events are well visited.
 For example, up to 60.000 thousand spectators visit the circuit during the DTM weekend.
-Nowadays, DTM is the main event of the year at Oschersleben, while the other series that are regular at this circuit are TCR International Series, ADAC GT Masters, FIM World Endurance Motorcycle Championship, etc. Once Oschersleben was the host of FIA GT, Formula 3 and World Touring Cars Championship events.
+Nowadays, DTM is the main event of the year at Oschersleben, while the other series that is regular at this circuit is ADAC GT Masters.
+Once Oschersleben was the host of FIA GT, Formula 3, World Touring Cars Championship or TCR International Series events.

 Opened 280 days a year

 The track is opened 280 days a year.
 It is also opened for training, club events, testing, and other non-racing activities like concerts, corporate team buildings and many other events.
 The 4-star hotel with 88 rooms is located within the circuit and you can also find a camping site with power supply and sanitary facilities, as well as the American-style motorhome area at the price of 25 euros per vehicle and night.